JeffDeCola/jeffCoin/README.md

 * [WALLET](https://github.com/JeffDeCola/my-go-examples/tree/master/blockchain/multi-node-blockchain-with-REST-and-tcp-ip/wallet)
   To hold the cryptocurrency

-I also added a webserver for a GUI,
+I also added a WebServer for a GUI,

 * [WEBSERVER](https://github.com/JeffDeCola/my-go-examples/tree/master/blockchain/multi-node-blockchain-with-REST-and-tcp-ip/webserver)
   The API and GUI

-This example is pretty ambitious and will,
+jeffCoin will,

 * Allow multi node with P2P Architecture
 * Create a Blockchain